 A Section 27 Deposit Release Statement, containing particulars of any mortgage and any caveat, can be prepared and then served on the purchaser.

 If the purchaser provides a signed release the deposit may be released to the vendor.
 The purchaser will be deemed to be satisfied with the particulars provided if the purchaser does not object within 28 days.

-Settlement is the official process conducted between the legal and financial representatives of both you and the seller.
+Settlement is the official process conducted to transfer the ownership of a property to another person during a sale.
+It is facilitated by legal (conveyancer or solicitor) and financial representatives (banker/broker) for both the buyer and seller.

-Settlement day happens on a time and place agreed upon by both parties.
-Your settlement agent (solicitor or conveyancer) and your lender meet the seller’s representatives.
-Once all documents are signed by both parties, they are sent to the titles office to register you as the new owner of the property.
+Your representative, your lender and the seller/purchaser’s representatives will all liaise to complete the required documentation within the workspace, to achieve Settlement by the allocated time slot.
+Once all documents are signed by all parties, they are electronically sent to the titles office to register you as the new owner of the property.